Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Huh...
 Hey, Kohl, you ever get the impression humanity went wrong somewhere along the way?"

-"All the fuckin’ time…"
+"All the fuckin’ time..."

 Royshu tuned them out and started charging the jump drive.
 Or tried to, anyway.
 The latter, he managed successfully.
 The former, he failed dismally at.
 One of his ears swivelled to listen to the conversation with a kind of disturbed fascination, despite his best efforts.

 "I dunno.
-They’re just put together differently, man…and, uh, not to hate on our friends here, but their idea of *consent* and especially, uh, *safety…* It ain’t something we agree on."
+They’re just put together differently, man... and, uh, not to hate on our friends here, but their idea of *consent* and especially, uh, *safety...* It ain’t something we agree on."

 "Different gods, so different rules, different bodies," Berm noted sagely.
 "We understand."